mthsmcd/MachineLearningTurbulenceModels/README.md

 ### The folder `data` contains OpenFOAM simulations

-The square-duct (SD) simulation is provided.
+The square-duct (SD) and periodic-hills (PH) simulations used in our paper are provided.

-The folder contains the simulations for Reynolds numbers of 2200, 2400, 2600, 2900, 3200, 3500, used in our paper.
+The SD folder contains the simulations for Reynolds numbers of 2200, 2400, 2600, 2900, 3200, 3500.
+The PH folder contains the simulations for the slopes of 0.5, 0.8, 1.0, 1.2, 1.5.
-Each SD folder contains a subdirectory `0` with the following `k-epsilon` fields:
+Each subdirectory in the SD or PH folders contains the subdirectory `0` with the following `k-epsilon` fields:
 - *Urans* - velocity
 - *Rrans* - Reynolds stress
 - *p* - pressure